 In September 2021, the Company entered into an Amended and Restated Credit Agreement (the "Credit Agreement") by and among the Company, the lenders party thereto and Citibank, N.A. ("Citibank"), as administrative agent, which provides for an unsecured revolving loan facility in the aggregate principal amount of \$1.5 billion, with an option to be increased up to \$2.0 billion.
 The revolving credit facility is available for working capital or other business needs.
 The Credit Agreement contains customary covenants that could, among other things, restrict the imposition of liens on Autodesk's assets, and restrict Autodesk's ability to incur additional indebtedness or make dispositions of assets if Autodesk fails to maintain compliance with the financial covenants.
 The Credit Agreement requires the Company to maintain a maximum leverage ratio of Consolidated Covenant Debt to Consolidated EBITDA (each as defined in the Credit Agreement) no greater than 3.50:1.00 during the term of the credit facility, subject to adjustment following the consummation of certain acquisitions up to 4.00:1.00 for up to four consecutive fiscal quarters.
 At October 31, 2022, Autodesk was in compliance with the Credit Agreement covenants.
-Revolving loans under the Credit Agreement will bear interest, at the Company's option, at either (i) a per annum rate equal to the Tredit Agreement) plus a margin of between 0.000% and 0.375%, depending on the Company's Public Debt Rating (as defined in the Credit Agreement), or (ii) a per annum rate equal to the rate at which dollar deposits are offered in the London interbank market, plus a margin of between 0.785% and 1.375%, depending on Company's Public Debt Rating.
-The Credit Agreement includes customary provisions to provide for the eventual replacement of LIBOR as a benchmark interest rate.
-In November 2022, the Company entered into an amendment to the Credit Agreement to replace LIBOR with Secured Overnight Financing Rate as the benchmark interest rate.
-The interest rates for the revolving credit
+Revolving loans under the Credit Agreement will bear interest, at the Company's option, at either (i) a per annum rate equal to the Base Rate (as defined in the Credit Agreement) plus a margin of between 0.000% and 0.375%, depending on the Company's Public Debt Rating (as defined in the Credit Agreement), or (ii) a per annum rate equal to the rate at which dollar deposits are offered in the London interbank market, plus a margin of between 0.785% and 1.375%, depending on Company's Public Debt Rating.
+The Credit Agreement to replace LIBOR with Secured Overnight Financing Rate as the benchmark interest rate.
+The interest rates for the revolving credit facility are subject to upward or downward adjustments, on an annual basis, if the Company and its subsidiaries during a fiscal year less qualified emissions re